UHDbits/M73-Tiny-OpenCore/CONTRIBUTING.md

 * Ensure that you have proper grammar and spelling when modifying documentation.
 * Document your change or issue in detail when reporting or fixing one.

 #### Thank you for reading and wanting to contribute to this OpenCore configuration!
-As long as you follow these guidelines, the process should
+As long as you follow these guidelines, the process should go smoothly!